Book Reviews

 (Lonely Planet) ISBN 978-1741043112

-Lonely Planet's Italy is a comprehensive 924-page immersion into Italy's history, culture, sights, foods and wines.
+This Lonely Planet guide is a comprehensive 924-page immersion into Italy's history, culture, sights, foods and wines.
 Readers learn about Italian weather, festivals, World Heritage Sites, parks, architecture, music, hotels, restaurants, adventure activities, how to get there and what it costs.

 The Outdoors chapter describes adventure trips in Italy, like hiking through the Dolomites on one of four alte vie high routes, windsurfing on Lago Di Garda and mountain biking on Monte Baldo.